-The User-assisted Method for Object Extraction provides the user with four segmentation methods, one of which is included with the Aphelion Dev product and the other three are available in the optional

-Dev extension called Color Segmentation.
+The User-assisted Method for Object Extraction provides the user with four segmentation methods, one of which is included with the Aphelion Dev product and the other three are available in the optional Dev extension called Color Segmentation.
 The included segmentation method is called Color Interval and it is described in the following paragraphs.

-The segmentation methods included in the optional Color Segmentation extension are described in APPENDIX H - Color Segmentation of this user guide.
+The segmentation methods included in the optional Color Segmentation extension are described in section 6.4 Color Segmentation Extension of this user guide.
 The three methods are called Color Distance, Region Growing, and Morphological Partition.
 While Color Interval is a generally useful technique for segmentation of color images, the three additional methods significantly enhance Dev's object extraction capabilities for a wide range of image domains.
-Refer to the Quick Help information displayed in Window E of the user interface to learn more about the segmentation methods that are available and the settings of associated parameters.
+Refer to the Quick Help information displayed in Window E of the user interface to learn more about the object Extraction segmentation methods that are available and the settings of associated parameters.